customerio/customerio-reactnative/README.md

 ## Install and initialize the SDK

-1. Open your terminal and run `npm install customerio-reactnative`
+1. Open your terminal and run `npm install customerio-reactnative` or `yarn add customerio-reactnative`
 1. Add iOS dependencies to your project by going to the iOS subfolder and running `pod install`.
+> Note: In your iOS project subfolder, find the Podfile and make sure it uses `use_frameworks!`.

    Make sure your deployment target is set to at least 13.0.
 Before you perform this step, you may want to update your podfile to support [APNs and/or FCM push notifications](https://customer.io/docs/sdk/react-native/push/#install-the-push-package) and [rich push](https://customer.io/docs/sdk/react-native/rich-push/#rich-push) respectively.